-“Going from concept to testing in just four months is an amazing achievement,” says Professor Nick Birbilis, head of the Material Science and Engineering Department at Monash.
+“Going from concept to testing in just four months is an amazing achievement,” said Professor Nick Birbilis, head of the Material Science and Engineering Department at Monash.
 “It illustrates what’s possible for research and industry.
-Through our spin-out company, Amaero, Australian companies can design, print, and test metal components for everything from aerospace to surgical instruments, hose fittings to air conditioning parts”, he says.
+Through our spin-out company, Amaero, Australian companies can design, print, and test metal components for everything from aerospace to surgical instruments, hose fittings to air conditioning parts”, he said.

 The development of the aerospike rocket was supported by Monash University, Amaero Engineering, and Woodside Energy through the Woodside Innovation Centre at Monash.
-In March 2017 Monash University acquired the world’s largest metal PBF 3printer, and used it to print a large door hinge from a Chinese jet airliner.
-The aluminium hinge weighs 11 kg and is 40 by 80 by 39 cm in size.
+In March 2017 Monash University acquired the world’s largest metal PBF 3D printer, and used it to print a large door hinge from a Chinese jet airliner.
+The aluminum hinge weighs 11 kg and is 40 by 80 by 39 cm in size.
 It is the largest powder bed 3D printed metal aerospace component printed to date.

 The $3.5 million Xline 2000R printer acquired by Monash University is one of five made to date by German manufacturer Concept Laser.
 It’s the only one outside America and Europe, the only one based in a university and the only one in the southern hemisphere available for contract manufacturing.

-“This new printer creates promising opportunities for advanced manufacturing in Australia for global markets,” says Amaero CEO Barrie Finnin.
+“This new printer creates promising opportunities for advanced manufacturing in Australia for global markets,” said Amaero CEO Barrie Finnin.
 “Last year, we printed production components that are now flying in passenger jets and small turbojet engines.
-Our technology is also now operating in our manufacturing facility in Toulouse with our partner Safran – the French-based global aerospace and defence company.”
+Our technology is also now operating in our manufacturing facility in Toulouse with our partner Safran – the French-based global aerospace and defense company.”

 “Now we can literally go bigger.
-This new capability will be of great interest to our aerospace and automotive customers in Europe, North America, Asia and Australia,” Barry says.
+This new capability will be of great interest to our aerospace and automotive customers in Europe, North America, Asia and Australia,” Barry said.